mrpotatoes/cheatsheets/README.md

   - I ***might*** like to turn this repo into a set of "collections" and each collection will be it's own deployable subdirectory on my hosted website.

 ### Plugins
-These are plugins that I'm ineresting in playing with.
+These are plugins that I'm interesting in playing with.
 Will not spend more than 2 hours on each to test them out.
 Unless, of course, they are priority such as a search plugins.

 <details>
   <summary>Plugin List</summary>